Long Distance Calling (band): History

 In 2008, Long Distance Calling played at the Rock am Ring and Roadburn festivals, and toured Germany in 2009.
 In 2010, Long Distance Calling and Finnish death/doom band Swallow the Sun supported Katatonia during the New Night Over Europe tour.
 They supported Protest the Hero on their 2012 European tour.
 Off the back of the release of Boundless the band performed live at a number of European summer festivals, including Wacken Open Air in 2018.

-As of 2022, Long Distance Calling have released eight full-length albums, including: Satellite Bay (2007), Avoid the Light (2009), Long Distance Calling (2011), The Flood Inside (2013), Nighthawk (2014), Boundless (2018), How Do We Want to Live?
+As of 2022, Long Distance Calling have released eight full-length albums: Satellite Bay (2007), Avoid the Light (2009), Long Distance Calling (2011), The Flood Inside (2013), Nighthawk (2014), Boundless (2018), How Do We Want to Live?
 (2020), and Eraser (2022).
 The band have also released two demos and/or split EPs: DMNSTRTN (2006) and 090208 (2008).

-The band has collaborated with guest vocalists including Peter Dolving from The Haunted ("Built Without Hands" from Satellite Bay), John Bush from Armored Saint (ex-Anthrax) ("Middleville" from Long Distance Calling) and Jonas Renkse from Swedish metal band Katatonia ("The Nearing Grave" from Avoid the Light).
+The band has collaborated with guest vocalists including Peter Dolving from The Haunted ("Built Without Hands" from Satellite Bay), John Bush from Armored Saint (ex-Anthrax) ("Middleville" from Long Distance Calling), Vincent Cavanagh from Anathema ("Welcome Change" from The Flood Inside) and Jonas Renkse from Swedish metal band Katatonia ("The Nearing Grave" from Avoid the Light).